 Viruses are a type of germ that can infect and kill cells.
 Some viruses can be altered in the lab so that they infect and kill mainly cancer cells.
 These are known as oncolytic viruses.
 Along with killing the cells directly, the viruses can also alert the immune system to attack the cancer cells.

-Talimogene laherparepvec (Imlygic) is an oncolytic virus that can be used to treat melanomas in the skin or lymph nodes that can’t be removed with surgery.
+Talimogene laherparepvec (Imlygic), also known as T-VEC, is an oncolytic virus that can be used to treat melanomas in the skin or lymph nodes that can’t be removed with surgery.
 The virus is injected directly into the tumors, typically every 2 weeks.
-This treatment can sometimes shrink these tumors, but it has not been shown to shrink tumors in other parts of the body.
+This treatment can sometimes shrink these tumors, but it hasn’t been shown to shrink tumors in other parts of the body.
 It’s also not clear if this treatment can help people live longer.
 Side effects can include flu-like symptoms and pain at the injection site.

 Bacille Calmette-Guerin (BCG) vaccine

 BCG is a germ related to the one that causes tuberculosis.
-BCG does not cause serious disease in humans, but it does activate the immune system.
-The BCG vaccine works like a cytokine by enhancing the entire immune system.
-It is not directed specifically at melanoma cells.
-It is sometimes used to help treat stage III melanomas by injecting it directly into tumors.
+BCG doesn’t cause serious disease in humans, but it does activate the immune system.
+The BCG vaccine is sometimes used to help treat stage III melanomas by injecting it directly into tumors.

-Imiquimod (Zyclara) is a drug that is applied as a cream.
+Imiquimod (Zyclara) is a drug that is put on the skin as a cream.
 It stimulates a local immune response against skin cancer cells.
 For very early (stage 0) melanomas in sensitive areas on the face, some doctors may use imiquimod if surgery might be disfiguring.
 It can also be used for some melanomas that have spread along the skin.
 Still, not all doctors agree it should be used for melanoma.

-The cream is applied anywhere from once a day to 2 times a week for around 3 months.
+The cream is usually applied 2 to 5 times a week for around 3 months.
 Some people have serious skin reactions to this drug.
 Imiquimod is not used for more advanced melanomas.

-To learn more about this type of treatment, see our document Cancer Immunotherapy.
+To learn more about this type of treatment, see Cancer Immunotherapy.